rubio21/Face-Recognition-with-FaceNet-on-NVIDIA-Jetson-Nano/README.md

 In view of the current COVID-19 situation, it is essential to wear a mask.
 In the case of wanting to implement the system, it must be considered that it is not able to recognise a person wearing a mask if their image in the dataset is with their face uncovered.

-In order to be able to use it even with masks, the image must be added to the database.
-An experiment has been carried out using an image with a mask and without a mask in the database for each person, and the accuracy was 0.98.
+In order to be able to use it even with masks, the image must be added to the dataset.
+An experiment has been carried out using an image with a mask and without a mask in the dataset for each person, and the accuracy was 0.98.

 It should also be noted that when adding images with a mask to the dataset, the system is more prone to false positives, as the neural network extracts fewer features and can easily be confused with another person who is also wearing a mask.